Catgirl: History

-The oldest mention of the term (猫娘, nekomusume) comes from an 18th-century misemono in which a cat/woman hybrid was displayed.
-Stories of shapeshifting bakeneko prostitutes were popular during the Edo period.
-The ukiyo-e artist Utagawa Kuniyoshi (1798–1861) depicted the human forms of cat monsters as retaining cat ears, a trait that made them appear untrustworthy or frightening.
-The popularity of the nekomusume continued throughout the Edo and Shōwa periods, with many tales of cat/woman hybrids appearing in works such as the Ehon Sayoshigure (絵本小夜時雨) and Ansei zakki (安政雑記).
+The oldest mention of the term (猫娘, nekomusume) comes from an 18th-century in which a cat/woman hybrid was displayed.
+Stories of shapeshifting prostitutes were popular during the Edo period.
+The ukiyo-e artist Utagawa Kuniyoshi (1798-1861) depicted the human forms of cat monsters as retaining cat ears, a trait that made them appear untrustworthy or frightening.
+The popularity of the continued throughout the Edo and Shōwa periods, with many tales of cat/woman hybrids appearing in works such as the (絵本小夜時雨, Ehon Sayoshigure) and (安政雑記, Ansei zakki).